erikgeiser/erikgeiser.github.io/source/_posts/necromancer.md

 necromancer.cap
 ```

-It's a packet capture file which we can open with wireshark:
+It's a packet capture file which we can open with `wireshark`:

 {% asset_img "pcap.png" "Packet Capture" %}